 Please allow yourself an appropriate amount of time to complete the coursework.
 Students who wait until the last minute often miss the deadline and then cannot receive credit for their work.
 All due dates for the entire course are included with this syllabus so you can work as far ahead as you would like.
-This policy will be applied consistently, and exceptions will only be made for verifiable extenuating circumstances.
-Any requests for an exception will require completion of a formal written request.
-Students should reach out to the instructor to obtain the appropriate forms for making this request.
-Please understand that I must adhere to this policy for all students.
+Please understand that I must adhere to this policy for all students so exceptions will not be made.